Community Handbook 2017

 Recording your pathway

 It is recommended that all ministers keep a record of their personal development.
 This is particularly important for ministers engaged in direct client work.
-A simple template is provided in the Pathway Record (Annex 4).

 It is the wish of OneSpirit Interfaith Foundation that internal conflicts or difficulties between members of our community should be resolved speedily, effectively and fairly.
 This four-stage conflict resolution and reconciliation procedure applies across and between all ministers and students (and including all roles of employee, contractor, volunteer, trustee, faculty and mentor).